ChartIQ/chartiq-react-app/react-components/README.md

 }
 ```

-There may be a scenario (like loading multiple charts in one document or a single page app) where you need to manually disable a plugin for a certain chart.
-If you need to disable a plugin it can be disabled by setting its value in `config.plugins` to null.
-For example loading a cross section chart with a time series chart:
+There may be a scenario (like loading multiple charts in one document or a single page app) where you need to manually disable a plug-in for a certain chart.
+To disable a plug-in, set its value in `config.plugins` to `null`.
+For example, to load a cross section chart with a time series chart:

 ```jsx
 import Chart from '@chartiq/react-components'